 Lyme disease is an infection caused by a type of bacterium that is carried by deer ticks.
 An infected tick can transmit the bacterium to the humans and animals it bites.
 Untreated, the bacterium travels through the bloodstream, establishes itself in various body tissues, and can cause a number of symptoms…some of which are severe.

 Leaf eating caterpillars can cause a lot of tree damage, which emerge from their eggs beginning in early spring and continuing through May.
 The gypsy moth preference for the leaves of deciduous hardwood trees such as maple, elm, and oak.
 They can also feed on apple, alder, birch, poplar and willow trees.
 When Gypsy Moths begin to mature and hard wood leaves become less available, they may move on to evergreens like pines and spruces.
-Most trees can survive some defoliation.
-Many can even survive one complete defoliation by the gypsy moth caterpillar.
-However, repeated defoliation can lead to significant decline of your trees or leave them vulnerable to other insects and disease.
-Greener Solution's has the ability to apply various common insecticides and organic products to suppress leaf chewing caterpillars.
-Save your trees!
-Insect control North of Boston & NH Seacoast in Rowley, MA.
+Repeated defoliation can lead to significant decline of your trees or leave them vulnerable to other insects and disease.

-Insects that feed on grass may go unnoticed until significant damage has occurred.
-This is the case with white grub worms, the larval stage of several types of beetles.
-Grubs live in the soil, where they feed on the roots.
+Grubs live in the soil, where they feed on grass roots.
 Once the roots are severed, the turf begins to show signs of stress and is loosened.
 This condition is compounded by the fact that animals such as raccoons and skunks feed on the white grub worms, resulting in widespread digging.

 Chinch bugs can be frequent pests of home lawns.
 Chinch bug populations frequently go unnoticed because of their small size and coloration, which blends in with turf grass and thatch.
 They are often associated with open, sunny areas during periods of hot, dry weather.

-Chinch bugs have piercing, sucking mouth parts that remove fluids from grass blades, at the same time injecting a toxin that causes grass to yellow and eventually die.
+Chinch bugs inject a toxin that causes grass to yellow and eventually die.
 Damaged areas often merge into large areas of dead, brown grass that can often be mistaken for drought damage.